How To Properly Thaw Beef, Pork, Poultry and Seafood

 Thawing Ground Beef On the Stove

-Because ground beef has already been ground , it is safe to thaw ground beef on the stove top.
-For example, you have a frozen pound of ground beef and you want to make a meat sauce for pasta.
+Let’s say you wanna make a delicious Sloppy Joe’s for dinner, but the ground beef is frozen.
+Because ground beef has already been ground , it is safe to thaw ground beef on the stove top while cooking it on medium high heat.
 It is perfectly safe to place the frozen beef in a hot skillet.
 It will need to be continually monitored.
 You’ll have to turn it, break it up with a spatula, whatever it takes to break it into smaller pieces.
 When there is NO pink, the ground beef is safe to eat.

 Properly Thawing Poultry

 First, poultry should never be rinsed.
 Doing so increases the risk of spreading any existing salmonella to your sink and surrounding areas.
 Most poultry has been cleaned at the manufacturing plant; however, if the watery overlay on packaged poultry bothers you, the best method is to wipe it down with a paper towel.